psevestre/openid-fapi/Financial_API_WD_001.md

 If the client does not requests the openid scope, the authorization server

-1. shall require the `state` parameter defined in section 4.1.1 of [RFC6749].
+1. shall require the `state` parameter defined in Section 4.1.1 of [RFC6749].

 #### 5.2.3 Public client